named-data/PyNDN2/README.md

 ===========================================================================================

 PyNDN 2.0 is a new implementation of a Named Data Networking client library written in pure Python.
-It is wire format compatible with the new NDN-TLV encoding, with ndnd-tlv and NFD.
+It is wire format compatible with the NDN-TLV encoding.

 ---